slurmulon/flap/README.md

 ## Features

- * Wraps JS functions and their respective arguments with guard clauses found in languages such as Ruby and Elixir (particularly `when` and `unless`)
+ * Wraps JS functions and their arguments with [guard clauses](https://sourcemaking.com/refactoring/replace-nested-conditional-with-guard-clauses) found in languages such as Ruby and Elixir (particularly `when` and `unless`)
  * Improves readibility of complex conditions
  * Helps prevent deep nesting and callback hell